 #22.
 Starbucks is preparing to enter the Metaverse

 Starbucks, the world-famous coffee brand, has made a few changes in the company recently and appointed an interim CEO that will help lead the NFT drive.

-Starbucks is a brand that many people have an emotional attachment to, and Starbucks is aware of this fact, which is probably one reason why this company is trending into the NFT space.
+Many people have an emotional attachment to the brand, and Starbucks is aware of this fact, which is probably one reason why this company is trending into the NFT space.